3 Helpful Tips for Bed Sores Prevention and 2 Common Treatments

 Are bed sores scary?
 Absolutely.
 Are they too much for caregivers to manage?
 Not at all.

-With prompt attention from a medical professional, as well as proactive actions like repositioning, staying hydrated, and maintaining a healthy weight, you can keep your older adult bedsore-free for good.
+With prompt attention from a medical professional and proactive actions like repositioning, staying hydrated, and maintaining a healthy weight, you can keep your older adult bedsore-free for good.

-Next Step Know the essential facts about bed sores: what causes them, 4 stages of severity, and how to spot one before it turns into a serious wound
+Next Steps: Know the essential facts about bed sores: what causes them, 4 stages of severity, and how to spot one before it turns into a serious wound

 Recommended for you: